alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 It seems the aim is to provide a clear solid learning path through the main features of C++11 through C++23, enabling the reader to explore further.

 The aim is clearly *not* to cover or even mention all of the myriad new features.
 Rather, the path will visit some main features that were needed or convenient in some concrete examples, which is an approach to relevance that I agree with.
-And in “Who this book is for” Francis writes:
+And in “Who this book is for” Frances writes:

 > ❞ If you used to know all the gnarly edge cases and quote chapter and verse of a previous standard, this book will